alexandrubau/swatch/doc/02-components.md

 Formatters convert the report in the appropriate format for the handler.

-- [JsonFormatter](../src/Swatch/Formatter/JsonFormatter.php): Outputs the report in JSON format.
+- [JsonFormatter](../src/Swatch/Formatter/JsonFormatter.php): Converts the report in JSON format.

 ## Handlers